 Association of Caribbean States (ACS)

-George Nicholson is the Director of Transport and Disaster Risk Reduction and Anastasia Ramjag is the Research Assistant of the Directorate of Transport and Disaster Risk Reduction of the Association of Caribbean States.
-Any comments or feedback should be submitted to email@example.com.
+George Nicholson is the Director of Transport and Disaster Risk Reduction and Anastasia Ramjag is the Research Assistant in the Directorate of Disaster Risk Reduction.
+Any comments or feedback should be sent to firstname.lastname@example.org